Logo Easea App

 Data retention periods are as follows:

-• Account data: for the entire duration of the contractual relationship and for the subsequent 10 (ten) years from termination, in compliance with civil and tax obligations under applicable law
+• Account data with tax and contractual relevance (billing data, transaction history): for the entire duration of the contractual relationship and for the subsequent 10 (ten) years from termination, in compliance with civil and tax obligations under applicable law.
+Profile data without tax relevance (preferences, settings) will be deleted or anonymised within 3 (three) years from the termination of the relationship

 • Booking data: for 10 (ten) years from the date of the booking, in compliance with tax and document retention obligations